hypi-universe/docs-legacy/content/tutorials/03-schema/02-graphql-intro.md

 ---

 ## Introduction
 GraphQL is **a syntax that represents how to request data** and is generally used to load data from a server to a client.
-There are three main features of GQL:

-1. Client specifies precisely the data it needs.
-2. Aggregate data from multiple sources.
-3. GQL uses a type system to describe data.

-**GraphQL** is now considered one of the most modern ways of building and querying APIs.

-## So, what is GraphQL
-GraphQL is an open-source server-side library created by Facebook to enhance RESTful API calls.
 The GraphQL data query language is:

 * **A Specification**, that determines the validity of the schema on the API server.
 The schema defines the validity of client calls.